Get the newsletter.

 What French Food to Cook: Bastille Day Recipes

 These French Bastille Day recipes offer options for any type and size celebration.
 Cook a rich main course, pack a picnic lunch, or bake up a simple, elegant dessert.
-Here are the recipes you need to ring in Bastille Day with style.
+Here are the recipes you need to ring in Bastille Day with French food style.

-Classic French Fruit Tart
+1. Classic French Fruit Tart

 This classic, easy French fruit tart recipe combines three equally delicious elements: a crisp, buttery crust, sweet and silky vanilla pastry cream, and heaps of fresh mixed fruit.
 The result is an elegant dessert that comes together easily and will be the hit of any party.

-French Baguette Sandwiches
+2. French Baguette Sandwiches

 No one does picnic lunch like the French.
 Except you.
 Here are three classic baguette sandwiches that deserve to be in your repertoire, especially for a Bastille Day picnic.